QuinnContaldi/JLOX/README.md

-# JLOX

-# Chapter 4
+# JLOX Chapter 4

 ## File Processing Steps
 Let's take our first real step up the language mountain by finding the trail we'll hike — this trail begins with processing the source file.
 Once we've read in the source, we can begin creating lexemes and tokens, the foundational pieces of any language.

-1. **File Path Resolution**
-   The first step is locating our source file.
+1. The first step is locating our source file.
 Think of the "finding a trail analogy," the file path is the trail.
 We use `Paths.get(path)` to create a Path object that represents the file's location in the file system.

-2. **Reading the File**
-   Once we have the path, we read the entire file into memory using `Files.readAllBytes(Path)`.
+2. Once we have the path, we read the entire file into memory using `Files.readAllBytes(Path)`.
 This method efficiently loads all the file contents at once, rather than reading it piece by piece.
 For our interpreter's purposes, this approach is more efficient as we need access to the entire program during analysis.

-3. **Converting to Text**
-   After reading the raw bytes, we need to convert them into a format we can work with.
+3. After reading the raw bytes, we need to convert them into a format we can work with.
 We create a String using the system's default character encoding (typically UTF-8).
 This conversion transforms the raw bytes into readable text that contains our source code.

-4. **Preparing for Lexical Analysis**
-   With our source code now in string format, we pass it to the `run` method.
+4. With our source code now in string format, we pass it to the `run` method.
 This begins the actual interpretation process, starting with lexical analysis (or "lexing"), where our scanner breaks down the source code into tokens.
 MAKE SURE TO READ VERY CARFULLY.
 We are creating lexems and tokens at the same time, instead of doing two pass throughs.
 The entire process transforms our source file from raw bytes into tokens that our interpreter can understand and process.
 This is main point of chapter 4, creating meaningful tokens from raw characters.
 ```C#
 {